Holyoke business donating ice cream sales to family affected by fire

-The fire left six members of the family without a home.
-Thankfully, everyone was able to make it out safely, including an infant.
+The fire left six members of the family, including an infant, without a home.
+Thankfully, everyone was able to make it out safely.

+Nick’s Nest owner Jennifer Chateauneuf told 22News they decided to help out after seeing multiple people who wanted to donate to the family on social media.
+Over the last two days, Nick’s Nest has seen a great showing of support.

+“That’s what we’re all about,” Chateauneuf said.
+“We’re a small ma’ and pa’ place.
+We wouldn’t be anything without the community, so anytime we can give back we try to.”

 Related: